mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 and replaced by [Feature name](link-to-feature-documentation).
 ```

+### Provide a historical context (version text only)

+As time passes, version text may reference progressively older versions
+of GitLab.
+We include version text for [unsupported versions](https://about.gitlab.com/support/statement-of-support.html#we-support-the-current-major-version-and-the-two-previous-major-versions) of GitLab to help
+readers understand the historical context of a feature.

+However, there are limits.
+Ours are four major versions.
+For example,
+when GitLab 14.0 is released, we believe that documentation of features
+more than four major versions old (in this case, before GitLab 10.0)
+can be removed for clarity.

 #### Inline version text

 If you're adding content to an existing topic, you can add version information